-This type of structure was also encountered in the early necropolis in the area of the Basilica extra muros, both during N. Hampartumian's research and during recent excavations.
-It is possible that such tombs, just like those with a side-niche made of stones (M13/09) or tiles (M4/09) formed a special group in the necropolis under discussion.
+recent excavations.
+It is possible that these tombs, just like those with side niche made of stones (M13/09) or tiles (M4/09) formed a special group in the necropolis under discussion.
 This is, nevertheless, just a preliminary observation, that could only be confirmed after the uncovering of a wider area around the Basilica extra muros.

 c.
-Burials with a side-niche made of tiles or slab stones placed sideways (M 4/2008, M 14/2009 several large tiles placed sideways (Pl.
-VIII/1-4).
+Burials with side niche made of tiles or slab stones placed sideways (M 4/2008, M 14/2009)

+M4/2008 - oriented W-E. The grave's pit was rectangular on the surface, with rounded corners, measuring 2.00 x 1.10 m.
+The side niche had been sealed with several large tiles placed sideways (Pl.
+IX/1-3).
 The bottom of the niche, just like that of the pit, was identified at a depth of -1.56 m.
 The body was in dorsal decubitus position, with the arms bent over the pelvis and the head slightly turned southwards.
 A bone hair pin was discovered in the western part of the tomb, in the filling.
-Traces of bronze were observed on the fingers of the right hand, probably from a ring, and traces of bronze oxides were found on the right forearm, probably from a bracelet.
+Traces of bronze were observed on the finders of the right hand, probably from a ring, and traces of bronze oxides were found on the right forearm, probably from a bracelet.
 None of these objects could be recovered.
-Glass paste beads were discovered in the area of the neck and a pendant, made from a reused bronze coin, was found in the right clavicular area.
+Glass paste beads were discovered in the area of the neck and a pendant, made from a re-used bronze coin, was found in the right clavicular area (Pl.
+IX/4).
 The tomb belonged to a woman aged 24-35, measuring ca. 1.63 m in height, who suffered from joint arthrosis that mainly affected her right femur and tibia that display large osteophytes and a severe morphological deformation.
-She also suffered from ankylosis of the thoracic vertebrae T11 and T12, a lithic lesion, and periostitic lesions on the right tibia that was thicker in its proximal half.
-A fully healed ante-mortem blow, made with a contusive object, showing no traces of infection, was noted on the right parietal bone.
+She also suffered from ankyloses of the thoracic vertebrae T11 and T12, a lithic lesion, and periostitic lesions on the right tibia that was thicker in its proximal half.
+A fully healed ante mortem hit, made with a contusive object, showing no traces of infection, was noted on the right parietal bone.
 A small-size benign tumor, a button osteoma, was identified on the frontal bone.